-The traditional custodians of the land in Australia, Aboriginal and Torres Strait Islander people have a deep connection to their culture though their respect for nature and awareness of the land.
+The traditional custodians of the land in Australia, Aboriginal and Torres Strait Islander people have a deep connection to their culture through their respect for nature and awareness of the land.
 Being 'on country' in the part of Australia where Aboriginal people (or their ancestors/family) were born or raised brings a sense of place, cultural and community connection, and is intrinsically linked with social and emotional wellbeing.
 Aboriginal people have a special relationship with nature and their identity with the land is sacred and unique.
 Being on country is healing, and the silence, stillness and vastness of nature provides a time for inner peace and reflection.

 Housing & homelessness

 We all know how secure, stable and safe housing is fundamental for getting sleep, rest, shelter, sanitation and basic human needs met to maintain good mental health and wellbeing.
 People who had experienced homelessness were more likely to report having a mental health condition or a long-term health condition, with depression, back pain or back problems, anxiety and asthma as the most common long-term conditions.
 Once you have housing though, the battle may not be over.
 In addition to having a roof over your head, having access to amenities and services and a safe sense of community also play a vital role in fostering our mental health as we go about our daily lives and interactions.
 With house prices at an all-time high, interest rates and inflation rising, rental properties being lost to short-term accommodation stays, there is a housing shortage being felt for many.
 Mental health issues sometimes contribute to a person’s gradual demise into homelessness or the situation itself exacerbates and causes mental health issues to escalate.

 Community & neighbourhoods